 5. The Two-Tone Touch

 This is another super-easy cookie decorating technique.
 Simply smear one color of icing over half of the cookie, then immediately spread another color on the other side.

 Pro Tip: You don’t have to stop at two swipes of color — you could continue alternating hues for a striped effect, or add a gradient of shades for an ombré design.

 Swipe the blade of an icing spatula across the surface of the cookie, covering both colors at the same time.
 This will allow the line to blend without muddling the colors.

-Use the dip or spread method for the base coat of your cookie.
-Thin a few colors of icing down to a watery consistency.
+This design requires multiple techniques.
+First, use the dip or spread method for the base coat of your cookie.
+Then, thin a few colors of icing down to a watery consistency.
 The icing should be thin enough to splatter easily, but not so thin that the color is transparent.

-Splatter your cookies before your base coat hardens for an embedded-icing look, or wait until the base colors are dry and your splatters will add a raised texture to the cookie.
+Dip a clean, food-safe paintbrush in the icing and flick the bristles to create splatters on your cookie (just like you would in a painting).
+Splatter your cookies before your base coat hardens for an embedded-icing look, or wait until the base colors dry to give your splatters a raised texture.

 7. The Drizzle